Medical Education Development (MED) Program

 What SAT, MCAT, DAT, GRE scores should I list?

 You should list the highest score in each section of each test that you have taken, even if the scores are from tests taken at different times.
 You list scores for all tests that you have taken, no matter how long ago the tests were taken.
 Official copies of test results are NOT required.

 What type of photograph should I upload?

-The photograph should only be a headshot of only you.
+The photograph should only be a headshot of only you, and professional.
 Passport style photographs are the most professional and best suited for this type of application.

 Does ownership of a laptop affect admission into the program?

 No, not in any way.
 The questions about your computer are to assess the number of additional computers that will need to be available since many of the components of MED are electronic-based.

 What is the minimum science GPA required?
 2.75

 What courses should be included in the science GPA?

 ALL Biology, Chemistry, Math, and Physics courses should be included.
 This includes courses in Biology, Chemistry, Biochemistry, Genetics, Physics, and Mathematics.
 Courses in Psychology, Sociology, Public Health, etc should not be included.
 Courses should also be included that were taken at other institutions and during postgraduate work.